 Airbus’ commercial and industrial presence in Japan has grown considerably in recent years, with an increased number of aircraft bookings by the nation’s airlines for both the company’s market-leading widebody and single-aisle product lines.

-In addition to its growing success in the widebody market, Airbus’ single-aisle product line has become a cornerstone for the nation’s emerging low-cost carriers – including STARFLYER, Peach Aviation, Jetstar Japan, Vanilla Air and AirAsia Japan.
-Highlighting this popularity, the 100th Airbus aircraft for a Japanese carrier was delivered during March 2013, marked by handover of an A320 for low-cost operator Jetstar Japan.
+In addition to its continued momentum in the widebody market, Airbus’ single-aisle product line has become a cornerstone for the nation’s emerging low-cost carriers – including STARFLYER, Peach Aviation, Jetstar Japan, Vanilla Air and AirAsia Japan.
+Highlighting this popularity, the 100th Airbus aircraft for a Japanese carrier was delivered during March 2013, marked by handover of an A320 for operator Jetstar Japan.
 ANA Holdings has also ordered 37 A320 Family aircraft (seven A320neo, 26 A321neo and four A321ceo).

-Airbus also has fostered strong industrial partnerships in Japan for all of its current production aircraft – from the A330 and A350 XWB widebody families to the single-aisle A320 – reflecting its confidence in Japanese skills, reliability, technological leadership and quality standards.
+Airbus has fostered strong industrial partnerships in Japan for all of its current production aircraft – from the A380 to the A330 and A350 XWB widebody families to the single-aisle A320 – reflecting its confidence in Japanese skills, reliability, technological leadership and quality standards.

 Cooperation and collaboration

-Companies such as Bridgestone, Panasonic, Yokogawa Electric and Minebea contribute to all of Airbus’ current production aircraft, while Toray and Toho Tenax signed a long-term agreement in 2010 to supply carbon fibre for the company’s aircraft.
-In total, more than 15 major Japanese companies support production of the A320, A330, A350 XWB and/or A380, with Airbus continually looking to develop its in-country presence.
+Companies such as Bridgestone, Panasonic, Yokogawa Electric and Minebea contribute to all of Airbus’ current production aircraft, while Toray and Toho Tenax signed a long-term agreement to supply carbon fibre for the company’s aircraft.
+In total, some 20 industrial partners in Japan support production of the A320, A330, A350 XWB and/or A380, with Airbus continually looking to develop its in-country presence.

 In Japan, Airbus also benefits from research and technology cooperation including: developing structural health monitoring technology with Japan’s Research and Development Institute for Metal and Composites for Future Industries (RIMCOF), as well as composite research with the Japanese Aerospace Exploration Agency (JAXA).